 Materials Used in Aluminum PCB Manufacturing

-Aluminum PCBs are typically manufactured using 6061 and 5052 aluminum alloy grades, selected for their thermal performance and mechanical properties.
+Metal PCBs are typically manufactured using 6061 and 5052 aluminum alloy grades, selected for their thermal performance and mechanical properties.

 Common materials include: